spatie/simple-excel/README.md

 #### Reading an Excel file

 Reading an Excel file is identical to reading a CSV file.
-Just make sure that the path given to the `create` method of `SimpleExcelReader` ends with `xlsx` or `xls`.
+Just make sure that the path given to the `create` method of `SimpleExcelReader` ends with `xlsx`.

 #### Working with LazyCollections